zamanianlab/ZamanianLabDocs/docs/labmanual.md

 - BSL-2 work

-    *E-mail both the Bartholomay and Zamanian lab* list-servs (bartlab at lists.wisc.edu and zamanianlab at lists.wisc.edu) in advance of BSL2 work in the insectary space.
+    *E-mail both the Bartholomay and Zamanian lab* groups (bartlab at g-groups.wisc.edu and zamanian_lab at g-groups.wisc.edu) in advance of BSL2 work in the insectary space.
 Put up BSL-2 signs on doors and include location, time, and reminder for PPE.

-    Example e-mail: *"I will be performing bulk parasite extractions from infected LVP mosquitoes TOMORROW (27/11/18).
+    Example e-mail: *"I will be performing bulk parasite extractions from infected LVP mosquitoes TOMORROW (11/28/20).
 I will be performing the extractions in the screened-in work space inside the insectary (room 322).
 The parasites I will be extracting are Brugia pahangi L3s, and are classified as a BSL-2 organism.
 I will be working from 9:30AM - 12:30 PM, and will have signs posted on the outside of the screened-in area.
 If you need to enter this area during this time, please mind the PPE requirements specified on the posted BSL-2 signs.
 If this is a conflict/problem for anybody, please contact me as soon as possible.
 Thank you."*

 ## XIII.
 Lab Onboarding Checklist